songlinjian/Yeti-Project/doc/OnBoarding.md

 **Scope**: The document will:

 * Document the coordinator's operation procedue and checklist to onboard a new member
-* Document the basic technical requirement for Yeti root servers as well as the expectation of human resources as a Yeti root operator.
+* Document the basic technical requirement for Yeti root servers as well as the expectation of human resources as a Yeti root operator
-* Specify the procedure of how to join and how to quit as yeti root operator.
+* Specify the procedure of how to join and how to quit as yeti root operator
 * Consider the case of one operator running multiple root servers

 * Make some recommendations to Yeti root server operators.